 Warm colors: Sandpiper (beige), Fawn (tan), and Fort Funston (brown)

 Cool colors: Sage (green-gray) San Francisco Fog (blue-gray), and Granite (gray)

 We recommend hiring an asbestos abatement company to safely remove asbestos from homes or businesses.
 The hazardous particles that are released into the air upon removal are so small that you can’t see them, and they can cause serious health problems if you breathe them in.

 Once removed, prepare for safe transport and disposal:

-Wet the asbestos with water and place it in heavy duty trash bags, or bags made specifically for asbestos removal.
-The bag must be at least 6 millimeters thick at minimum (you can find thick bags or double up).
+Wet the asbestos with water and place it in heavy-duty trash bags, or bags made specifically for asbestos removal.
+The bag must be at least 6 millimeters thick at a minimum (you can find thick bags or double up).
 Ducts and pipes must be no longer than 5 feet.
-If you can’t find bags that are large enough, double wrap the ducts and pipes with heavy duty plastic and duct tape.
+If you can’t find bags that are large enough, double wrap the ducts and pipes with heavy-duty plastic and duct tape.
 Each bag should weigh no more than 30 pounds.
 Write “Waste Asbestos” on each bag.